Evangelion: 3.0+1.0 Thrice Upon a Time: Awards and honours

-Future
+Post–release

 Collaborative projects

 In February 2022, a collaborative project titled "Shin Japan Heroes Universe" was announced.
 A joint venture between Khara, Toei Company, Toho Co., Ltd., and Tsuburaya Productions, the project is intended for merchandising purposes; uniting films that Anno had worked on that bear the katakana title "Shin" (シン・), such as Shin Godzilla, Evangelion: 3.0+1.0 Thrice Upon a Time, Shin Ultraman, and Shin Kamen Rider.